Persons Day

 Persons Day is an annual celebration in Canada, held on October 18.
 The day commemorates the case of Edwards v.
-Canada (Attorney General), more commonly known as The Persons Case – a famous Canadian constitutional case decided on October 18, 1929, by the Judicial Committee of the Imperial Privy Council, which at that time was the court of last resort for Canada.
+Canada (Attorney General), more commonly known as The Persons Case – a famous Canadian constitutional case decided on October 18, 1929, by the British Judicial Committee of the Privy Council, which at that time was the court of last resort for Canada.
 The Persons Case held that women were eligible to sit in the Senate of Canada.

 While not a civic holiday, several women's groups across Canada make significant note of the day, including The Women's Legal Education and Action Fund.

 History

-In the 1900s, social change in the Canadian west- including, as at Alberta, a shift from a rural to urban population- came to result in alcohol abuse and prostitution.
+In the 1900s, social change in the Canadian west — including, as at Alberta, a shift from a rural to urban population — came to result in alcohol abuse and prostitution.
 Some women considered this to be the result of the outnumbering of women by men, and were motivated to improve the state of their society through involvement in politics.
 In 1916, Alberta passed legislation granting women the right to vote.
 However, the use of the word 'person' in the federal act was considered by some to mean that the act was indicating that only a man could be a person; the word 'persons' was employed to indicate more than one person, but when talking about one person the pronoun was 'he'.
 This was seen as preventing women from full participation in politics or affairs of state.